 Braille stickers will also be affixed to the key components of each ATM so that the visually impaired and the blind can easily identify them (card reader, etc.).

-Schedule: the 20 improvements suggested by the associations INTER and CAWaB that we are going to implement
+Annex: the 11 improvements suggested by the associations INTER and CAWaB that we've implemented

 The associations assessed four areas:

 1. External communication: